alemsiz/mt-exercise-5/README.md

 ![image](https://github.com/alemsiz/mt-exercise-5/assets/152906037/264a7d0e-ca2c-4510-95fe-85edf381658b)

-## Discussion
+### Discussion

-Given your graphs, describe the impact of beam size on BLEU and time.
-Give your personal take on which beam size you would choose in the future
+The time taken to generate the translations increases linearly with the beam size, as can be seen in the second graph.

+As for the relationship between beam size and BLEU score, this is slightly more complex.
+Firstly, the BLEU score increases significantly between beam sizes 2 and 4, peaking at 4, and then falling consistently between 4 and 20.
+Nonetheless, the BLEU score only varies within a range of 0.5 points overall (between the maximum at beam size 4 and the minimum at beam size 18/20), so the differences are not significant.

+In light of these results, I would choose a beam size of 4 in the future, since this optimises the BLEU score while also keeping the generation time low.